Plant-based omega-3: the underestimated key to more energy & focus

 • Docosahexaenoic acid (DHA)

-Omega-3 is not a nice-to-have.
-It is a real must-have for your body.
-These fatty acids work in many different ways:
+Omega-3 is not just a wellness trend – it’s a must for your health.
+These fatty acids play a role in so many vital processes:

-• Heart health: Omega-3 fatty acids can lower high cholesterol levels and elevated blood pressure, improve triglyceride levels and reduce the risk of heart attack and stroke.
-The long-chain omega-3 fatty acids EPA and DHA are particularly relevant for this.
+• Heart health: EPA and DHA can help lower high cholesterol, improve triglyceride levels, regulate blood pressure, and reduce the risk of heart disease and stroke.
 [6,7]

-• Eyes & vision: Omega-3 is an important component of the retina and contributes to vision.
-DHA in particular is crucial for the normal function of photoreceptors in the retina – and also plays an important role in brain and eye development in infants and children.
+• Eyes & vision: DHA is a major component of the retina and is essential for normal vision.
+It also plays a key role in eye and brain development in babies and children.
 [3,12,13,14]

 Which foods contain omega-3?

-Even without fish, you can cover your omega-3 requirements perfectly.
-Plant sources provide you with the valuable alpha-linolenic acid (ALA), which your body can at least partially convert into EPA and DHA:
+Even without fish, you can meet your omega-3 needs beautifully.
+Plant-based sources provide ALA, which your body can (partially) convert into EPA and DHA:

-• Linseed & linseed oil (particularly rich in ALA)
+• Flaxseeds & flaxseed oil (especially rich in ALA)

 • Chia seeds